kwilkos/cxf/samples/handlers/README.txt

 outgoing messages to the console.

 On the server side the handlers registered using the @HandlerChain annotation on the service implementation class.
+For this demo, the handler is SOAPHandler which logs the SOAP message to stdout.

-The client contains a logical handler that checks the parameters on outbound requests and prevents the further processing of the request in certain circumstances.
+The client contains a logical handler that checks the parameters on outbound requests and short-circuits the invocation in certain circumstances.

 Running the demo
 ---------------